-ASU Library is now open for remote services only in response to COVID-19.
-We encourage you to check back regularly; updates will be made as changes are implemented.
+ASU Library is now ending the phase of remote services only and is reopening libraries and restoring as many services as possible in preparation for the fall 2020 semester.
+We encourage you to check back regularly, as updates will be made as changes are implemented.

-Many items from the ASU Library collections are available to be requested and picked up in person at Hayden Library on the Tempe campus, including items from Music Library and Design and the Arts Library.
+Many items from the ASU Library collections are again available to be requested and picked up in person at campus library locations.

 601 E. Tyler Mall